benwhalley/just-enough-r/docs/summarising-data.md

 ## 1       16.07692      4.21737
 ```

-This has returned a dataframe containing the statistics we need, although in this instance the dataframe only has one row.
+The `summarise` function has returned a dataframe containing the statistics we need, although in this instance the dataframe only has one row.

 What if we want the numbers for men and women separately?

 Utility functions like `describeBy` have options to do this (you would specify grouping variables in that).
 But there's a more general pattern at work --- we want to: